 - Clearpass Example:

-- Common Name: (Optional) The main subject name that identifies the entity associated with the public key of the issued certificate.
+Common Name: (Optional) The main subject name that identifies the entity associated with the public key of the issued certificate.
 You can use the sensor serial or the sensor dashboard name.
 You can also enter a custom value, but the custom value will be the same for all requests.
 The Common Name should correspond to a user account on the EAP-TLS server for the sensor to successfully use the obtained certificate for EAP-TLS authentication.

-- Alternative Name: (Optional) X.509 extension that allows you to specify additional host names/domain names for a single certificate.
+Alternative Name: (Optional) X.509 extension that allows you to specify additional host names/domain names for a single certificate.
 You can use the sensor serial or the sensor dashboard name.
 You can also enter a custom value, but the custom value will be the same for all requests.

 The sensor will attempt to renew automatically.
 It will attempt to reach the SCEP server over the network configured for SCEP (not the enrollment network) so for renewal to be successful there must be a path to the SCEP server over the network itself.